pdefusco/DataAccessPatterns/README.md

 # READ AND WRITE FILES IN ADLS 2 WITH CML

-This project is a quickstrt to show how to get ADLS2 URL and read/write files into it via Spark
+This project is a quickstart to show how to get ADLS2 URL and read/write files into it via Spark

 # INSTRUCTIONS FOR USE